Christian Schools Canada Conference 2018

 About The Event

 Greetings from the Christian Schools Canada Leadership Conference 2018 Planning Committee!
-We look forward to welcoming you to the 9th Leadership Conference hosted in Ottawa Sept.
-26-28.
+We look forward to welcoming you to the 9th Leadership Conference hosted in Ottawa Wednesday, September 26 starting at 6:30 pm to Friday September 28 at 12:30 pm.
 This conference, first launched in 2002 in Richmond, BC, continues to grow in size and prominence as a major leadership conference for Christian school leaders across Canada.
 The leadership organizations here in eastern Canada are pleased to host the 2018 conference at a venue that is steps away from our nation’s government.
 What better place to explore the faithful presence of Christian schools and their leaders in our world?

 Our keynote speakers are Jennifer Keesmaat, the former city planner for Toronto, and Sylvia Keesmaat, adjunct professor at the Toronto School of Theology.
 Growing up in Hamilton, sisters Jennifer and Sylvia are alumni of local Christian schools.
 Although their individual gifts have led to different but dynamic vocations, they will blend their experiences to lead us in the theme of Faithful Presence.

-On Thursday afternoon, included with registration, will be a walking tour of the downtown area with stops at key sites.
+On Thursday afternoon, included with registration, we will be visiting key locations in our nation’s capital.